privacyidea/privacyidea-owncloud-app/README.md

 The privacyIDEA ownCloud App needs a subscription file from NetKnights GmbH to run productively.
 See https://netknights.it/en/produkte/privacyidea-owncloud-app/

-Nevertheless you can test the priacyIDEA ownCloud App in your test environment.
+Nevertheless, you can test the privacyIDEA ownCloud App in your test environment.

 ## Install